Boondirek-Kanjanapongporn/Privacy-Preservation-in-Human-Motion-Analysis/timelog.md

 ## 26 September 2023
 * *2 hours* Update status report to send to supervisor
 * *1 hour* Finished reading "Radar sensing for healthcare" research paper
-* *2 hour* Looked into online materials about machine learning and deep learning
+* *3 hours* Looked into online materials about machine learning and deep learning
+* *3 hours* Read research papers about algorithms used on the dataset provided

+## 26 September 2023
+* *1 hour* Meeting with supervisor